dhansel/WifiModem/README.md

 If the baud rate set in S37 is set to "auto" or is higher than the serial port then the serial port speed is used.

+The serial baud rate can be temporarily changed by sending "AT#BDR=N" where N is an index defining the new baud rate: baud=2400 * N (N=0 selects the baud rate configured via the web server).
+The module will respond with OK at the previous baud rate and then switch to the new baud rate.

 Use ATD, ATDT or ATDP to "dial" a number.
 The module understands the following formats for the number following the ATD command: